CprimeLearningLabs/bitbucket-selfhosted/labs/section-2/lab-2.1-bitbucket_login.md

 <img src="./images/2.1-timezone-alert.png" width="450">

-> If you don't see the alert, then your browser is might be set to GMT time zone.
+> If you don't see the alert, then your browser might be set to GMT time zone.

 #### Upload your SSH key (Optional)